Varun-Rathore/Devops-Project/Readme.md

-This repository is made for devops project
+This repository is made for DevOps project.